nbinwal/IPDP-prep/README.md

-Below is the complete text with questions and corresponding pseudocode answers.
-You can use this text to generate your PDF.
+Below is a revised version of the answers.
+Each section includes the complete question details along with a brief theoretical explanation for theory parts and concise pseudocode outlines for parts that require code-like solutions.

 ────────────────────────────
 **Question 1: Approaches to Writing Parallel Programs and MIMD Systems**